Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Introduction

 The deconfinement of incoherentons together with the QC gap closing constitutes the third type of transition in quantum many-body systems (see the right column of Table \ref{tab-gaps}).
 The relation between the confinement length $\xi_{\mathrm{con}}$ of incoherentons and the QC gap $\Delta_{\mathrm{QC}}$ is given by

 where $\Gamma$ is the decay rate of relevant eigenmodes and $\xi_{\mathrm{con}}$ is measured in units of the lattice spacing.
 An important distinction of the deconfinement of incoherentons from other well-known transitions is that it is a transition of non-steady eigenmodes having finite lifetimes.
-Thus, the deconfinement of incoherentons significantly alters the transient dynamics of open quantum systems, where incoherent-coherent transitions are expected to take place, rather than their long-time behavior (see the right panel of Fig.~\ref{Fig-concept} (b)).
+Thus, the deconfinement of incoherentons significantly alters the transient dynamics of open quantum systems, where incoherent-coherent transitions are expected to take place [see the right panel of Fig.~\ref{Fig-concept}(b)].